-My guidebook promised that this stage could be considered a rest day.
+My Trailblazer guidebook promised me that this stage, Day 5, could be considered a rest day.
 A 20.5 mile rest day?
 I wasn’t convinced by that assertion and just as well.
 Today would be one long tramp and I would hardly feel rested and refreshed by its end.
-There might be few climbs involved but this is a long walk and by its end, my feet would be humming after covering over 40 miles in two days.
+There might be few climbs involved but this is a long walk and by the end, my feet would be humming after covering over 40 miles in two days.

 I was no longer surprised when I woke to more falling snow (not for the last time).
-I went downstairs at The Hermitage and fearlessly met my daily challenge – another very fine full English breakfast (these were becoming somewhat of a daily challenge), Pat and I set off on the long trek to Kirkby Stephen.
+I went downstairs at The Hermitage and fearlessly met my daily challenge – another very fine full English breakfast.
+And saying good bye to Jean, Pat and I set off on the trek to Kirkby Stephen.
 With two heads, navigation today was easier and Pat’s updated edition of Wainwright’s guidebook proved handy in double checking the route.

-Conditions weren’t the best as we crossed a C2C milestone – the M6.
-But standing on the footbridge was smugly satisfying.
-We had completed approximately one third of the walk (as the crow flies that is, actually more in miles).
+It was still snowing as we crossed a C2C milestone – the M6.
+Standing on the footbridge was smugly satisfying: we had completed approximately one-third of the walk (as the crow flies that is, actually more in miles).

-Visibility deteriorated and we struggled to find the path and follow instructions in our guide-books: “look for two isolated trees on the horizon.”
+and struggled with following some of the instructions in our guide-books: “Look for two isolated trees on the horizon.”
 Horizon?

 The snow-storm didn’t last though and as the morning wore on the views began to clear

-Pat, carrying only a day-sack, set a fast pace and his back was to become a familiar sight over the following days.
+Pat, carrying only a day-sack, set a fast pace and his back became a familiar sight over the following days.

-It was wet and slushy under foot but we covered the ground pretty quickly.
-And we didn’t get lost – which was nice.
+In places, the going was wet and slushy but we covered ground quickly.
+And we didn’t get lost – which was unusual for me if nice.

 and fresh snow highlighted their contours beautifully.

-As we crossed spongy Ravenstonedale Moor, we left the snow behind
+By the time we crossed spongy Ravenstonedale Moor, we’d left the snow behind

-and by the afternoon we even had some rare sun.
+and by afternoon we even had a few rays of sun.

-After several days walking by myself, I enjoyed having company – and Pat would kindly laugh at my jokes (either that or he was hysterical with weariness).
+After several days walking by myself, I enjoyed having company – and Pat kindly laughed at my jokes (either that or he was hysterical with weariness).

-Dry stone walls accompanied us for mile upon mile; the skill of the wall builders always humbles me
+Dry stone walls accompanied us for mile upon mile.
+The skill of the craftsmen who built them humbles me;

-as does the feat of building (a now sadly disused) railway viaduct.
-This would once have been the main line to Kirkby Stephen from the west.
+as does the feat of building a now disused railway viaduct.
+This was once the main line to Kirkby Stephen from the west.

-There was only one long climb on day 5 – and cruelly it was towards the end.
+There was only one significant climb on Day 5 – and cruelly it came towards the end.

-Trudging up from Smardale Bridge, we needed frequent pauses (or at least I did) to pant and gasp whilst pretending just to be gazing back the way we had come.
+Trudging up from Smardale Bridge, we needed frequent pauses to pant and gasp whilst pretending only to be gazing back the way we had come.

 When we finally reached Kirkby at about 5pm, we were greeted by ‘wild’ macaws.
-I had read about these several weeks before but was still a little startled to see a ‘tropical’ bird apparently hale and hearty in wintry Northern England.
-(This article explains why they are there).
+I had read about these several weeks before but was still startled to see a tropical bird apparently hale and hearty in wintry Northern England.
+(This article explains).